LAKE CDI &

 Kirby Morgan User/Operator Course Instructor

 Richard and Gina Phillips ,after over 18 years owning and operating a Marine Construction and Commercial Diving company, discovered the task of hiring and assembling a skilled and capable commercial dive teams to fulfill the varying requirements of projects across the country had become more and more challenging through the years, with less than 10 commercial diving schools in the USA to provide individuals with the education and intense training required for success in this profession.
 The hiring challenges inspired the idea to organize a school and implement a comprehensive program built with the needs of the industry’s changing environment in mind.
 The objective was to produce relevant elite professionals trained and educated by highly experienced industry experts to improve the preparation of the next generation of commercial divers.

-The complete commercial diving training program was developed after collaboration with many professionals in the industry and ultimately resulted in a partnership with USN Chief Mr. Donald Moore and seasoned professional commercial diver Mr. Mark Plowman.
+The complete commercial diving training program was developed after collaboration with many professionals in the industry and ultimately resulted in a partnership with seasoned professional commercial diver Mr. Mark Plowman.

 CDI is proud to have been the First Commercial Diving School to successfully completed the ADCI audit by demonstrating satisfactory compliance with the ADCI consensus standards for Commercial Diving and Underwater Operations.